Newcastle Oktoberfest 2016

-In a slight change to the normal blog, I’m going to do a review.
+In a slight change to the normal blog, I’m going to do a review of Newcastle’s answer to Oktoberfest.

 As a veteran of Germany trips (Munich, Stuttgart, Dusseldorf) I am well accustomed to German beer festivals and German beer.
 It was after my last trip that I decided to pack my job in and become a full time writer.
 Dusseldorf can change a man.